5 Steps to Anticipate Audience Questions (and Prepare in Advance)

 For example, in discussing a case, the professor may ask his students, “What if this was not an attack but instead an act of self-defense?”
 This now encourages critical thinking in young law students to look at the same set of facts from a different perspective.

-The Socratic method offers ways of posing questions to as to encourage dialog.
+The Socratic method offers ways of posing questions to encourage dialogue.
 To anticipate our audience questions ahead of time, we’ll apply Socratic questioning method… in reverse.
-(Yep, binge watching Suits can have some useful consequences.🙂)

 The questions you’re asked can range from a simple query for more clarification to highly speculative musings about your message.
 Starting from the big takeaway of your presentation, there are 5 broad categories of questions.